 - ½ cup finely ground GF oat flour

-- ¼ cup gluten-free all purpose flour (my blend) or sub whole wheat or all-purpose
+- ¼ cup gluten-free flour blend (or sub whole wheat or all-purpose)

 - 2 Tbsp unsweetened cocoa powder

-- TOPPINGS: Homemade Peanut or Almond Butter Cup OR 3 Tbsp semisweet chocolate chips (non-dairy for vegan), divided
+- Homemade Peanut or Almond Butter Cup (or sub 3 Tbsp semisweet chocolate chips // non-dairy for vegan // divided)

-- To a large mixing bowl add flaxseed and water and let set for a minute or two.
+To a large mixing bowl add flaxseed and water and let set for a minute or two.
 Then add melted coconut oil, agave nectar (or honey/maple syrup), baking soda, baking powder, salt, vanilla extract and whisk to combine.
-Add almond milk (starting with 3/4 cup and adding a touch more if needed) and whisk again until well combined.
+Add almond milk (starting with lesser end of range and adding a touch more if needed) and whisk again until well combined.